 The connecting time between trains at Osnabruck Hbf will be around 17mins.

-IF the train from Amsterdam does arrive too late in Osnabruck to make the booked connection, then tickets/reservations can be transferred free of charge to a later departure on to Hamburg
+If the train from Amsterdam does arrive too late in Osnabruck to make the booked connection, then tickets/reservations can be transferred free of charge to a later departure on to Hamburg

 And there are 1 or 2 x trains per hour during the day from Osnabruck to Hamburg.